Tame division algebras of prime period over function fields of $p$-adic curves

 \section{Introduction}

-It is widely believed that for a field $F$ and a prime-to-$\car(F)$ number $n$, the $n$-torsion $\H^2(F,\mu_n)={}_n\Br(F)$ of the Brauer group of $F$ is generated by $\Z/n$-cyclic classes, i.e., the cup product map $\H^1(F,\mu_n)\otimes_\Z\H^1(F,\Z/n)\to\H^2(F,\mu_n)$ is surjective.
-This is true, for example, when $F$ contains the $n$-th roots of unity by Merkurjev-Suslin's theorem (\cite[Theorem 16.1]{MS83}), when $n=3$ by \cite[Corollary 16.4]{MS83}, and when $n=5$ by a recent result of Matzri (\cite[Theorem 4.5]{Mat08}).
-When $\H^2(F,\mu_n)$ is generated by $\Z/n$-cyclic classes we define the {\it $\Z/n$-length} ${}_n\Length(F)$ in $\H^2(F,\mu_n)$ to be the smallest number of $\Z/n$-cyclic classes needed to write any class, or $\infty$ if no such number exists.
-If ${}_n\Length(F)=c$ then any class in $\H^2(F,\mu_n)$ has index at most $n^c$, so that the {\it $n$-Brauer dimension} ${}_n\Brdim(F)$ is (finite and) bounded by $c$.
-It is not known whether finite $n$-Brauer dimension implies finite $\Z/n$-length, or even whether finite $n$-Brauer dimension implies $\H^2(F,\mu_n)$ is generated by cyclic classes.
+Let $F$ be a field and $n$ a number prime-to-$\car(F)$.
+Suppose the cup product map $\H^1(F,\mu_n)\otimes_\Z\H^1(F,\Z/n)\to\H^2(F,\mu_n)={}_n\Br(F)$ is surjective.
+This is the case when $F$ contains the $n$-th roots of unity or $n=3$, by Merkurjev-Suslin's theorem \cite[Theorem 16.1, Corollary 16.4]{MS83}, but unknown in general.
+Let the {\it $n$-Brauer dimension} $\nBrdim(F)$ denote the smallest number $d$ such that every class in $\H^2(F,\mu_n)$ has index dividing $n^d$, and let the {\it $\Z/n$-length} $\nL(F)$ denote the smallest number of $\Z/n$-cyclic classes needed to write any class in $\H^2(F,\mu_n)$.
+It is easy to see that $\nBrdim(F)\leq\nL(F)$, but even when the cup product map is surjective it is not known in general whether finite $n$-Brauer dimension implies finite $\Z/n$-length.

-We study this problem when $F$ is a field that is finitely generated and of transcendence degree one over the $p$-adic field $\Q_p$.
-In \cite[Theorem 3.4]{Sa97}, Saltman showed that then ${}_n\Brdim(F)$ equals two, for any (prime-to-$p$) $n$.
-Recently Suresh showed that when $n=\ell$ is prime and $F$ contains $\mu_\ell$, the $\Z/\ell$-length in $\H^2(F,\mu_\ell)$ is also two (\cite[Theorem 2.4]{Sur10}).
+Suppose $F$ is finitely generated of transcendence degree one over the $p$-adic field $\Q_p$.
+Saltman showed $\nBrdim(F)=2$ in \cite[Theorem 3.4]{Sa97}.
+Recently Suresh showed that $\nL(F)=2$ when $n=\ell$ is prime and $F$ contains $\mu_\ell$ (\cite[Theorem 2.4]{Sur10}).
 The assumption on roots of unity excludes important cases such as the rational function field $F=\Q_p(T)$ (if $\ell\neq 2,3$ and $p\neq 1\pmod\ell$).
-But in this case the cup product map is surjective by Merkurjev's theorem \cite[Theorem 2]{Mer83} and Saltman's cyclicity result for classes of prime index \cite[Theorem 5.1]{Sa07}, so in any case $\H^2(F,\mu_\ell)$ is known to be generated by $\Z/\ell$-cyclic classes.

-We show that for a prime $\ell\neq p$ the $\Z/\ell$-length in $\H^2(F,\mu_\ell)$ is two, hence that all $F$-division algebras of period $\ell$ and index $\ell^2$ decompose into two cyclic $F$-division algebras of index $\ell$.
+But in this case the cup product map is surjective by Merkurjev's theorem \cite[Theorem 2]{Mer83} and Saltman's cyclicity result for classes of prime index \cite[Theorem 5.1]{Sa07}, so $\H^2(F,\mu_\ell)$ is generated by $\Z/\ell$-cyclic classes.
+We show $\lL(F)=2$, hence all $F$-division algebras of period $\ell$ and index $\ell^2$ decompose into two cyclic $F$-division algebras of index $\ell$.
 It follows immediately that all $F$-division algebras of period $\ell$ are (abelian) crossed products.
-Noncrossed products of larger $\ell$-power period exist by \cite{BMT} and \cite{BT11}.
+Noncrossed products of larger period exist by \cite{BMT} and \cite{BT11}.